terror/alchemy/README.md

-## experiments
+### alchemy

-random code that doesn't merit it's own repo
+Random programs that don't merit their own repository, sorted by language.